data-integrations/wrangler/README.md

 A Record is a collection of field names and field values.

+### Column

+A Column is a data value of any supported java type, one for each Record.

 ### Directive

 A Directive is a single data manipulation instruction specified to either transform, filter or pivot a single record into zero or more records.
 A directive can produce one or more Steps to be executed by the Pipeline.